Driftt/definely/README.md

 ### Setting up:

 Define the following environment variable.
-You can get this from the 'Manage App' view of your app
+You can get this from the 'Manage App' view of your app after you have installed the application.

 <pre>
     DEFINELY_TOKEN={token}
 </pre>